-Why are a few database metrics in the Database tab showing empty values in the MS SQL monitor?
+Why are some metrics in the Database tab of the MS SQL monitor showing empty values?

-Why are a few database metrics in the Database tab showing empty values in the MS SQL monitor?
+Why are some metrics in the Database tab of the MS SQL monitor showing empty values?

 Before Applications Manager version 13910, we displayed high-level metrics for the MS SQL monitor’s database usage using SQL Server performance counters.